shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 For reference, you can check the file [HERE](https://github.com/SushantChandla/sol-stream-program/blob/main/src/state.rs).

-We have added a method new to create an instance of the struct with the help of `CreateStreamInput` and Sender's pub key.
+We have added a new method to create an instance of the struct with the help of `CreateStreamInput` and the sender's public key.

-Now let's jump back to our function in the `processor.rs` file and complete the function.
+Now let's jump back to the `processor.rs` file and complete the function:

 ```rs
        let escrow_data = StreamData::new(data, *sender_account.key);